 Academic integrity is the moral code and ethical policy of scholarly work.
 It requires the adoption of educational values and the maintenance of academic standards.
 Academic integrity and honesty are central components of a student's education, and the ethical conduct maintained in an academic context will be taken eventually into a student's professional career.
 Academic integrity is essential in a community of scholars searching and learning to search for truth.
 Anything less than total commitment to integrity undermines the efforts of the entire academic community.
 Both students and faculty are responsible for insuring the academic integrity of the university.

 This policy applies to the academic conduct of all persons who have ever matriculated at Michigan Technological University, whether or not the person is enrolled at the time an allegation of academic misconduct is made.

 This policy addresses academic misconduct in course work.
 Allegations of misconduct in research or publication are addressed underMisconduct in Research, Scholarly and Creative Endeavors Policy.

-Procedures to ensure fairness and due process for all parties involved in any apparent violation of the Academic Integrity Policy will be developed, and periodically reviewed, by the Dean of Students Office in consultation with the Dean of the Graduate School and members of the Academic Integrity Committee appointed by the University Senate.
+Procedures to ensure fairness and due process for all parties involved in any apparent violation of the Academic Integrity Policy have been developed, and will be reviewed every five years by the Office of Academic and Community Conduct in consultation with the Graduate School and University Conduct Board.